MikedaSpike/CCCforVP/README.md

+THIS IS A FORKED VERSION FROM CARNYPROIEST fork !
+ONLY USE THIS WHEN YOU INSTALLED P-ROC TO C:\PINBALL\P-ROC VIA `P-ROC_Offline_Installer-v3.4_Mike customizedv2.ZIP`

 # CCCforVP
 Port of Cactus Canyon Continued to Visual Pinball

 All original coding by epthegeek http://soldmy.org/pin/ccc/index.php?title=Main_Page